patagona-technologies/node2vec/README.md

 - Using hyperparameter Tuning for training models
 - Using PyTorch to to train models

+## Setup

+The Dockerfile expects a `credentials.json` GCP service account key file with the correct roles to perform certain GCP operations.
+Specifically, it needs the following Roles:

+- Storage Object Viewer

+Ensure this file is placed in the project directory when building docker images.

 ## Usage

 To start a training **locally**, from the project directory, run: